 The JAR file is an important artifact in the world of Agile software development in Java.

-But the JAR file is really just a ZIP file with a different file extension.
+Really, though, the JAR file is just a ZIP file with a different file extension.
 If you ever need to open a JAR file, any ZIP utility that uses a standard compression algorithm is more than sufficient to perform the task.